isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 Travellers must take a PDT **within 48 hours before departure** for Singapore, unless they:
 - Below the age of three in this calendar year; or
-- Have remained in only <a href="/shn-and-swab-summary" target="_blank">Category (I) country/region</a> in the past 14 consecutive days before departure.
+- Have remained in only <a href="/shn-and-swab-summary" target="_blank">Category (I) country/region</a> in the past 14 consecutive days before departure; or
+- Are Singapore Citizen entering Singapore via the Causeway or Second Link.

 Travellers are required to take their PDT at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">accredited or authorised testing facility</a> in the country/region of departure and ensure that the PDT: